Yandex Cloud

 4. Place the configuration file in a separate working directory and specify the parameter values.
 If you did not add the authentication credentials to environment variables, specify them in the configuration file.

-5. Download the object-storage-to-clickhouse.tf configuration file to the same working directory.
+5. Download the object-storage-to-clickhouse.tf configuration file to your current working directory.

 This file describes: